 - Address potential health/clinical consequences if a medical withdrawal is not granted.

-- Submit all materials to the Office of Academic Records.
+- Submit all materials to the Office of the Registrar.
 Any missing or incomplete information may delay consideration of the request.

-- After the materials are received, the request will be evaluated by the Office of Academic Records and students will be notified when the request has been approved or denied.
+- After the materials are received, the request will be evaluated by the Office of the Registrar and students will be notified when the request has been approved or denied.
 Additional information to assist the university in its evaluation may be required.
-The decision of the Office of Academic Records is final.
+The decision of the Office of the Registrar is final.

-- Withdrawal appeals should be submitted to the Office of Academic Records prior to the close of the following long semester.
+- Withdrawal appeals should be submitted to the Office of the Registrar prior to the close of the following long semester.
 Appeals submitted after one long semester will not be considered.

 - International students, students with a disability, and students who are receiving financial aid, veteran's and/or other benefits and who are considering withdrawing from the university must meet with the appropriate official (e.g., international student advisor, staff from Disability Services, financial aid counselor, or veteran's services) before withdrawing since there may be legal, certification, and/or repayment penalties associated with withdrawing.